ajakef/gemlog/demo/README.md

 ```
 Gem data files have the Gem's serial number as the extension, meaning that we have data from Gems 077, 088, 096, 103, 106, and 109.
 Empty or nearly-empty data files (like those from quick tests between field campaigns) can cause problems in the data conversion.
 It's a good idea to start each field campaign with clean disks, and to inspect your raw files and remove bad files before converting them.

-The file “station info.txt” is used to (optionally) assign SEED codes (network, station, and location) to your output data.
+The optional file `station info.txt` is used to assign [SEED codes](https://ds.iris.edu/ds/nodes/dmc/data/formats/seed/) (network, station, and location) to your output data.
 By default, your converted data will use the Gem serial number as the station name, and leave the network and location codes blank.
 If you want to assign different names, you need to include a comma-separated text file containing a table of serial numbers, network codes, station codes, and location codes.
-Because all Gem recordings are infrasound sampled at 100 Hz, they are automatically assigned the channel code HDF.
+Because all Gem recordings are infrasound sampled at 100 Hz, they are automatically assigned the [channel code](https://ds.iris.edu/ds/nodes/dmc/data/formats/seed-channel-naming/) HDF.

-Info on SEED and SEED codes at [https://ds.iris.edu/ds/nodes/dmc/data/formats/seed/]
-SEED channel naming convention: [https://ds.iris.edu/ds/nodes/dmc/data/formats/seed-channel-naming/]

 ### Converting raw gem data
 Set your conda environment to whatever you set up during the installation using a terminal command like `conda activate gem` and run the data conversion using the terminal command `gem2ms`.
-This may take a while to run if you have a lot of data! gem2ms will add the following folders to your
+This may take a while to run if you have a lot of data! `gem2ms` will add the following folders to your directory structure:
-directory structure:
 ```
---Project_Folder/
+Project_Folder/
 |__station_info.txt (unchanged, and unused in this step)
 |__raw/ (unchanged)
 |__mseed/ (NEW: contains hour-long miniSEED waveform files)